rafaelcaricio/scte35/README.md

 - Parsing of SCTE-35 data
 - Encoding of SCTE-35 data
-- `no_std` support
-- Serde integration for serialization and deserialization in other formats
+- Serde integration for serialization into JSON or any other [serde supported formats](https://docs.rs/serde/1.0.137/serde/#data-formats).

 ## Implementation Overview